2006 United States House of Representatives elections in Mississippi: District 3

+Predictions

 District 4

 Democrat Gene Taylor, the incumbent, faced Republican Randall McDonnell.
 This district, heavily devastated by Hurricane Katrina, covers the Mississippi Gulf Coast and inland areas directly north of it.
 While the district leans Republican, conservative Democrat Taylor has comfortably won since winning in a 1989 special election caused by the death of freshman congressman Larkin Smith (R).
 McDonnell is an accountant and ran against Taylor in 1998 and 2000.